 There are also advanced practice nurses who have done a master’s degree other than an NP program.
 I have a master of psychiatric nursing degree, but it wasn’t an NP program, so no prescribing for me.
 Some advanced practice nurses work in private practice.

 Social workers practicing as therapists typically have a master’s degree in social work.
 In some areas, licensed clinical social worker (LCSW) is the professional registration that requires masters level preparation.
 Whether or not they can diagnose depends on local regulations; where I am, a clinical social worker can diagnose, but most masters-trained social workers aren’t clinical social workers.

 Counsellors and other therapists

 There’s a lot of variation depending on where you live.
 Counsellors may have credentials from a voluntary professional body or through a state/provincial regulator.
 Credentials like licensed professional counsellor (LPC), and licensed marriage and family therapist (LMFT) require master’s level education.

 However, there may also be some people calling themselves therapists (like my guinea pigs) who don’t belong to any professional organization, That means that they don’t have any sort of requirements that they need to meet to qualify or keep current for their practice.

-There’s a wide range of different mental health support provider who aren’t members of a regulated profession.
+There’s a wide range of different mental health support providers who aren’t members of a regulated profession.
 Some are likely excellent at what they do, while others, not so much.
 While you can assume a certain level of background training and basic skill level with a regulated professional, when it comes to providers working in non-regulated fields, it’s more incumbent on you to do your research.

 Because this heterogeneous bunch isn’t using restricted titles, be prepared to take fancy-sounding titles with a grain of salt.
 I could call myself a Certified Professional Blogger, Adept Level III, and it might sound fancy, but it’s meaningless.
 It may be worth digging a bit deeper to find out where the title actually came from.